As States Reopen, Do They Have The Workforce They Need To Stop Coronavirus Outbreaks?

 One reason it's hard for the U.S. to have a cohesive contact tracing strategy is that the public health system is a patchwork of different governance systems.
 In most states "the local health departments are independent of the state health department," explains Adriane Casalotti, chief of government and public affairs at the National Association of County and City Health Officials.
 Some states have completely centralized public health departments, and others are a mix of the two systems.

-However in Montana, where public health departments are independent and local, the state public health department recently did a survey to figure out how many staff there were across the state, and found a capacity of over 500 staff who could turn to contact tracing if needed.
+However, in Montana, where public health departments are independent and local, the state public health department recently did a survey to figure out how many staff members there were across the state, and found a capacity of more than 500 who could turn to contact tracing if needed.

-Candice Chen, a professor of health policy at the George Washington University who worked on the Contact Tracing Workforce Estimator Tool, hopes other local control states follow Montana's lead, and ask, "Can we do what Montana did?
+Candice Chen, a professor of health policy at George Washington University who worked on the Contact Tracing Workforce Estimator Tool, hopes other local control states follow Montana's lead and ask, "Can we do what Montana did?
 And that way, can we be prepared if we start to see cases in certain counties that hadn't seen cases?"

 Another complexity: The task of contact tracing is usually broken out into several different roles, for which different degrees of expertise is required.

 "The way that we think of it is it's this contact tracing system," explains Casalotti.
-There are the front line workers making phone calls to investigate new cases and reach contacts.
+There are the front-line workers making phone calls to investigate new cases and reach contacts.
 In addition, you need supervisors, and she says, "we also need epidemiologists — not just at the state level, but also at the local level — who can then take in the data in real time" to identify possible spikes.

 A call for federal leadership